terminusdb/terminusdb-tutorials/getting_started/lesson_4.md

 destiny = data_schema.import_objects(destiny_raw)
 ```

-Notice `import_objects` will take a list of dictionaries and return back a list of objects.
+Notice `import_objects` will also take a list of dictionaries and return back a list of objects.

 ## Update a document